toonvandenbos/WpSqlBuilder/README.md

 $projects = WpSqlBuilder::project(['post_title' => 'title'], true)->get();
 ```

-It is possible to select from some other wordpress tables directly with these functions:
+It is possible to select from other WordPress tables directly with these functions:

 ```php
 use WpSqlBuilder\Builder as WpSqlBuilder;